ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 Elements within an array are referred to using an *index*, which starts at 0 and extends to the number or elements in the array, minus one.
 Arrays in Pine can be sized dynamically, so the number of elements in the array can be modified within one iteration of the script on a bar, and vary across bars.
-Multiple arrays can be used by the same script.
-The size of arrays is limited to 100,000 but multiple arrays of maximum size can be used in one script.
+Multiple arrays can be used in the same script.
+The size of arrays is limited to 100,000.

 .. note:: We will use "beginning" of an array to designate index 0, and "end" of an array to designate the array's element with the highest index value.
 We will also extend the meaning of *array* to include array *id's*, for the sake of brevity.